 One of our favorite slopes is at Stowe Mountain | stowe.com

 What’s the deal: Stowe’s program specifically caters its teaching methods to adult learning.
-The ski package, which includes lift tickets, rental equipment, and lessons, is only $29.
+The Stowe for Starters package, which includes lift tickets and an expert taught lesson, is a steal for the nervous beginner.
 Mount Stowe also offers small group sizes (classes are capped at six participants) and offers equipment specially designed for beginners.
-The price for one adult 2.5 hour clinic is typically $117.
+The price for one adult 1.5 hour clinic is typically $167.

 Reward yourself with: Hot chocolate and a chocolate-drizzled waffle from the Waffle House.